BestGuide is reader supported and may earn affiliate commission. Learn More.

 How to Qualify for a Hot Tub Loan

-For a personal loan from LightStream or a comparable lender, underwriters evaluate the following factors:
+For a personal loan, underwriters evaluate the following factors:

-• Credit history depth: LightStream specifically looks for multiple types of credit accounts managed over several years: credit cards, installment loans, and mortgages all contribute.
+• Credit history depth: Lenders look for multiple types of credit accounts managed over several years: credit cards, installment loans, and mortgages all contribute.
 Thin credit files with only one account type may face stricter underwriting.

 • Income verification: Required.
-While LightStream does not disclose a minimum income threshold, it evaluates whether your income adequately supports the requested payment alongside existing obligations.
+Lenders evaluate whether your income adequately supports the requested payment alongside existing obligations.

 • Debt-to-income ratio: Generally below 43%.
 Existing monthly debt payments relative to gross monthly income is a key underwriting factor at most personal loan lenders.

-• No recent delinquencies or bankruptcies: LightStream requires a clean recent payment history.
+• No recent delinquencies or bankruptcies: most prime lenders require a clean recent payment history.
 Recent late payments significantly reduce approval odds.

 • U.S. residency: Must be at least 18 years old with a valid SSN.